cow1216-creator/rc-column-pm-checker/README.md

 ├── bar           ← rebar coordinates (X, Y, As per bar) └── R0 ...
 R20    ← 21 P-M points (one neutral-axis position each)
 ```
-License
-[Choose one — recommend MIT, see License section below]

 Contributing
 Found a bug?
 Have a suggestion?
 Please open an issue on GitHub or contact the author.
 Disclaimer